dresdner353/jbhasd/README.md

 Now onto the ESP-8266 sketch itself.
 Here I wanted to flash the sketch onto an ESP-8266 device such as a Sonoff or any of the various break-out variations you can get.
 The intention was to have the device inside a safe housing and have it fitted with the necessary mains supply and a single button and LED indicator.

 When you first power up the device, the LED flashes at a medium speed and you have 5 seconds to press the hardware button to put it into programming mode where it acts as an open wireless AP.
-The LED will start flashing at a fast rate once the device enters AP mode,
+The LED will start flashing at a fast rate once the device enters AP mode.

 In AP mode, the device uses captive DNS, ensuring that once you connect to it from a mobile device or computer, you should be quickly directed to a landing page where you can set the config options.